 Your computer can act as an alarm clock.
-Start typing 'Alarms' to search for the Alarms app.
+Search 'Alarms' and then select Alarms.

 - 1. Select a name for the alarm.

-- 2. Set the time by choosing the hour and minute.
+- 2.Set the time by choosing the hour and minute.

-- Select AM or PM.
+- 3.Select AM or PM.

-- 4. Choose which days the alarm should go off.
+- 4.Choose which days the alarm should go off.

-- Select the sound notification.
+- 5.Select the sound notification.

 - 6. Select the snooze time.

-- 7. Save the alarm by tapping the Save icon in the bottom right-hand corner.
+7. Save the alarm by selecting the Save icon in the bottom right-hand corner.